Soothsilver/snowride/README.md

 # Snowride
 A faster RIDE-like IDE for Robot Framework test suites

 [![Build Status](https://travis-ci.com/Soothsilver/snowride.svg?branch=master)](https://travis-ci.com/Soothsilver/snowride)

-Snowride is in early alpha.
+**Early Alpha.** Snowride is in early alpha.
 Many features aren't implemented yet.
 Many other features are unstable.
 Use at own risk.

-It looks like this:
+I recommend [RIDE](https://github.com/robotframework/RIDE) as currently the best editor for Robot Framework.

+**Screenshot.**
 ![Screenshot](screenshots/Alpha1.PNG)

-Planned advantages over other IDEs like RIDE or Intellij IDEA or text editors like Visual Studio Code:
+**Design principles of *Snowride*:**
+* **Responsive.** Every operation should happen immediately.
+Snowride should load within a second.
+A test suite that contains thousands of tests should load within a second.
+Clicking any button or pressing any key should have a result in the very next monitor frame.
+Snowride should never appear "frozen" or need to show progress bars because an operation takes too long.
+* **Efficient.** Stuff that you need to do often and repeatedly should be doable as quickly as possible, via keyboard shortcuts, smart autocompletion, inspections, quick fixes, or good navigation.
+* **Beautiful.** You should want to spend time in Snowride just because you will like looking at it.

+**Planned advantages over other IDEs:**
 * Very fast
 * Doesn't freeze up
 * Automated repeated testing